adekom/decitectural/README.md

 decitectural
 =========

-Decitectural is a small library for converting between decimal and architectural representations of a measurement.
+A small library for converting between decimal and architectural representations of a measurement.

 ## Installation